-- Best oral presentation from the World Society for Stereotactic and Functional Neurosurgery (WSSFN), 2015
+- Best Oral Presentation at the World Society for Stereotactic and Functional Neurosurgery, 2015

 - Movement Disorders

 - Essential Tremor